Airport reopens on Spanish island roiled by volcano eruption

 Spanish airport authority Aena tweeted that La Palma airport was operational again after closing Saturday because of a heavy fall of volcanic ash that coated the runway.

+Though reopen, no planes were expected at the airport Sunday.
+Five airlines had already canceled their day’s flights to La Palma because of the ash cloud.
+Volcanic ash is hazardous for aircraft engines.

-The closure led to long lines at the island's port to catch ferries off the island.
+Long lines formed at the island's port to catch ferries off the island.

 The volcano on La Palma, which is part of the volcanic Canary Islands off northwest Africa and is home to about 85,000 people, erupted on Sept.
 19.